mobily-enterprises/hooked-api/README.md

 - `scope:added` - When a new scope is added to the API
 - `method:api:added` - When a new API method is added
+- `method:scope:adding` - When a scope method is about to be added (fires before `method:scope:added`)
 - `method:scope:added` - When a new scope method is added
 - `plugin:installed` - When a plugin is successfully installed